De Bry Rare Books

 (Translation: “O that we had a thousand tongues, to give thanks to the loving God and our Saviour.”)

-Also present is a fascinating Chinese missionary calligraphic text, signed “Tyeng Howqua”, who was likely a Cantonese merchant linked to Christian missionary circles.
+2) A fascinating 19th Century Chinese missionary calligraphic text, signed “Tyeng Howqua”, a name suggestive of a Cantonese merchant linked to Christian missionary circles.

-The Chinese text is a passage from the Gospel of John, written in a phonetic form, instead of a more formalised Chinese translation of the Gospel.
-This suggests the verse is an uncommon personal devotion by a 19th Century Chinese convert.
+The Chinese text is a meditation on the Gospel of John, chapter iii, verse 16, rather than a direct translation of the Gospel text.
+The reflection on the well known Biblical passage suggests that this verse is a personal act of devotion by a 19th Century Chinese Christian.

-Other album contents include a well executed pencil drawing of a castle on the Gulf of Aqaba with a man next to a camel.
+3) Other album contents include a well executed pencil drawing of a castle on the Gulf of Aqaba with local figures, Lumley family Baptisms, and a letter and photograph of the hugely popular (but now very unfashionable) Victorian moraliser Martin Farquhar Tupper